scpcorp/skynet-webportal/setup-scripts/README.md

-# Skynet Portal Setup Scripts
+# Public Portal Setup Scripts

 This directory contains a setup guide and scripts that will install and configure some basic requirements for running a Skynet Portal.
 The assumption is